ChmielewskiKamil/kchmielewski.xyz/content/posts/lsp-from-scratch-in-c.md

 server we can create an extremely simple program that is reading the Standard Input (`stdin`).

+The client is sednign messages to the server using `stdin`.
+The server is sending responses to the client through `stdout`.
+Any errors should go to `stderr`.

 The point that I personally was really confused about is the fact that the Language Server Protocol is just specification and you can handle the communication however you like.
 The client code editors are smart enough to be